Passenger rail projects in Minnesota: Gateway Corridor

 The Gateway Corridor parallels Interstate 94 (I-94) between downtown St. Paul and the Eastern Suburbs.
 Studies, led by the Gateway Corridor Commission, determined BRT to be the preferred alternative for the corridor, and rail is no longer being considered.

+The Metro Gold Line BRT was constructed in this corridor from St. Paul to Woodbury.
+It opened in 2025.

 Rush Line

 The Rush Line is a proposed mass transit link from downtown Saint Paul to Hinckley via White Bear Lake, Forest Lake and Pine City.
 Commuter rail, bus rapid transit, light rail transit and express bus options were considered for parts of the 80-mile corridor.
 Studies concluded in 2017, and BRT was selected as the locally preferred alternative.
 MnDOT previously identified this line as a Tier Two Passenger Rail line.

 Bethel

 The Bethel Corridor is a proposed commuter rail line along BNSF tracks between Bethel, Minnesota and downtown Minneapolis.
 This would follow part of the route of the proposed Northern Lights Express to Duluth, but would stop at more stations.
 The project is no longer updated and assumed to be abandoned.
 MnDOT previously identified this line as a Tier Two Passenger Rail line.